 The view was incredible, but the experience reaffirmed my hatred for self-centred dicks with selfie sticks.
 Some of the better pictures we took (without inconveniencing others, mind you…):

 Brooklyn is an interesting place.
-One minute you’re in hipster central, with their horn-rimmed glasses and chai-tea lattes, and the next minute it feels like you stepped onto the set of a Spike Lee film, the kind of gritty neighbourhoods you expect all of New York to be before you arrived.
+One minute you’re in hipster central, with their horn-rimmed glasses and chai-tea lattes, and the next minute it feels like you stepped onto the set of a Spike Lee film, the kind of gritty neighbourhoods you expect all of New York to be before you arrive.
 We wandered around hipster central, looking at furniture for our new place and laughing at their gourmet dog food (more on that next time), before heading into the rougher part of town.
 The title of this post comes from a rather large African-American woman in a shop that sells hair-care products.
 Anna needed a hair dryer and, while shopping for one, the afore-mentioned lady burst into the store with her exceptionally large daughter and screamed at the assistant, “Where’s yo’ hair grease at?”, before stopping to take selfies with her kid in the aisle.
 Before that moment, I never knew “hair grease” was a real item, for me it just means it’s time to wash my hair.
 I guess you learn something new every day.

 Later, I went across the street to a sports store and was looking at sneakers.
 In Singapore, it is almost impossible to find my size, but that wont be a problem here.
 Why?
 Because, as I mentioned at the start of this post, I stumbled upon a pair of US size 20 Adidas sneakers (right).
 I have relatively small feet for my size, a US size 12 (Eur 46), but I could have worn my shoes inside of these shoes and proceeded to walk on water.
 The largest shoe size for an NBA player is US Size 22, worn by both Bob Lanier and Shaquille O’Neal.
 Why am I telling you this?
 Because, although Shaq’s foot was two sizes bigger, he had a working shoe-phone made for the NBA All-Star Game in 2005 and this is what it looked like when Allen Iverson answered it: